Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/questions.md

 ## R-CNN
 * Did R-CNN refine spatial locations?
 Fast R-CNN seemed to say yes.
 * It has a third training stage? to train the bounding box regressors?

+## For CS 484 Prof.

+* Is it a good thing to train a fully convolutional network on a dataset that contains images of various sizes, without preprocessing to unify them?